 It all started a few years ago when I was studying a map drawn by Robert Knox.
 Knox’s map was published in 1849 and titled; A map of the country round Scarborough, in the North & East Ridings of Yorkshire : from actual trigonometrical survey with topographical geological and antiquarian descriptions / by Robert Knox, of Scarborough formerly marine surveyor to the East India Company, on the Bengal establishment.

-What caught my eye was a stone at a junction of a number of tracks on Sneaton Low Moor called the Old Wife’s Stone.
+What caught my eye was a stone at a junction of a number of tracks on Sneaton Low Moor called Old Wife’s Stone.
 This stone doesn’t feature on any subsequent maps and I couldn’t find reference to it in the modern literature.
-A few years ago I went looking for the stone and found nothing, my thoughts turned to it recently when it was announced that Sirius Minerals had been given permission to sink a mine at Sneaton.
+A few years ago I went looking for the stone and found nothing.
+My thoughts turned to it recently when it was announced that Sirius Minerals had been given permission to sink a mine at Sneaton.
 I knew that the road where the stone had been located would be used as an access road to the mine site and therefore, over time, could potentially be widened to take the heavy vehicles accessing the site.
 I decided to have another look for the stone before any improvement work took place.

 As on my previous visits, the only stones I could find were a couple of upright stones that had probably once served as gateposts and a stone carved with a ‘C’ and an ‘X’ marking the boundary of the Cholmley estate, this boundary was also the Medieval boundary of the Whitby Abbey lands.
 Having found nothing, I decided to head out onto the moor and follow the track south along Shooting House Rigg.

-This boardwalk has recently been built to help walkers cross a particularly boggy section, the bleached timber contrasted against the red grass gives the structure a sculptural feel, it also makes a very satisfying sound as you walk across it.
+A boardwalk has recently been built to help walkers cross a particularly boggy section, the bleached timber contrasted against the red grass gives the structure a sculptural feel, it also makes a very satisfying sound as you walk across it.

-Heading south I came to an empty stone socket, this is all that remains of the John Cross, a Medieval moorland cross.
+Heading south I came to an empty stone socket, this is all that remains of John Cross, a Medieval moorland cross.
 The last time I was here there was a stone marked with the Cholmley ‘C’ stuffed clumsily into the base.
 This stone is now laying nearby.
 I also noticed another stone with a worked section that would fit into the socket and wondered if this could be the remains of the original cross.
 A few mason-cut stones poked through the turf indicating the location of the pedestal marked on the first OS map of the area, published in 1853.

-I followed the path down to one of my favourite places on the North York Moors, The Cross Ridge Earthworks and the standing stones known as the Old Wife’s Neck.
+I followed the path down to one of my favourite places on the North York Moors, The Cross Ridge Earthworks and the standing stones known as The Old Wife’s Neck.

-After spending a little time with the Old Wife I walked down to the wide deep valley of Biller Howe Dale Slack.
+After spending a little time with The Old Wife I walked down to the wide deep valley of Biller Howe Dale Slack.
 The slack is a remnant from the last Ice Age, when it was formed by water overflowing from an ice dammed lake in the upper Iburndale valley.

-Elgee reported that hundreds of flint arrowheads were found in Biller Howe Dale and uses this as evidence for prehistoric warfare.
+Frank Elgee reported that hundreds of flint arrowheads were found in Biller Howe Dale and uses this as evidence for prehistoric warfare.
 I have followed up on Elgee’s source (The Gentleman’s Magazine 1857 ii 445-7) and there is no mention of the flint finds, the reference is actually to an article on the great Yorkshire antiquities forger Flint Jack.
 During my visit I did find evidence of warfare in one of the erosion scars.
 Unfortunately it was modern warfare, remnants from when this part of the moor was used as a training ground during the preparations for the D-Day landings in 1944.

 Aerial Photography zoom.earth